Driving in bad weather

 - Clear the area around your exhaust pipe, then turn on the car and use the heater for about 10 minutes every hour while waiting for help.

-If you get a flat tire, or run out of gas, what are your options?
-You might have an auto club service, or you can purchase optional Towing and Labor coverage with your auto policy.
-It covers towing and labor for disabled vehicles, not just after accidents.
+If you get a flat tire or run out of gas, what are your options?
+You might have an auto club service, or you can purchase optional Roadside Assistance coverage with your auto policy.

 Thanks to the Insurance Information Institute for some of the above tips.